theandrew168/bronzebeard/docs/README.md

 The arguments can be separated by a comma for readability but this isn't a requirement (commas are treated as whitespace).
 Here is an example of using the `addi` instruction to the value `12` into register `x1`:
 ```
-# load the value 12 into register x1
+# x1 = 0 + 12
 addi x1, zero, 12
 ```

 ### Constants
-A constant in Bronzebeard is the named result of a simple expression.
+A constant in Bronzebeard is the named result of an expression.
 Numbers can be represented as decimal, binary, or hex.
 Simple math operations such as addition, multiplication, shifting, and binary ops all work as expected.

-Here are a few examples constant definitions:
+Here are a few examples:
 ```
 RCU_BASE_ADDR = 0x40021000
 RCU_APB2EN_OFFSET = 0x18